unified

 List of messages associated with the file (Array<VFileMessage>).

-Create a warning message associated with the file.
+Create a fatal message for reason associated with the file.

-Its fatal is set to true and file is set to the current file path.
-Its added to file.messages.
+The fatal field of the message is set to true (error; file not usable) and the file field is set to the current file path.
+The message is added to the messages field on file.

 Parameters